A C Jacobs

 Jacobs was Jewish, wrote in Yiddish and English, and was a gifted translator of Hebrew.

-Jacobs grew up in a traditional Jewish family who were immigrants from Russia.
+Jacobs grew up in a traditional Jewish family who were immigrants from Lithuania.
 He studied at the University of Glasgow with Philip Hobsbaum and his early work was published in the Leeds magazine Stand by Jon Silkin.

 Jacobs' poetry is described as exploring questions of nationality and language.

 In his obituary, his editor Anthony Rudolf said: "Many of Jacobs's poems celebrate Jewish life or honour Jewish death, sometimes with a tartan tinge" and in a collection of poems highlighted "his complex cultural identity as a Jew in Scotland, as a Scot in England, and as a diaspora Jew in Israel, Italy, Spain and the UK".
 He variously used his un-Jewish name Arthur, his adopted Hebrew name, Chaim, signing himself as Arthur C. and A. C. Jacobs.